 Dr. Ghosh has been a victim of ongoing discrimination by the City of Berkeley.
 Primarily, his properties were raided several times before becoming seized: closing his residence, non profit and center for his Temple at 1700 Dwight way, Berkeley, CA. In addition, the city collected $177,000 in form of a check for property repairs.
 Once receiving the check -- instead of using the money for repairs --the authority broke its written promise, selling the properties and keeping all funds.
-Furthermore, Dr. Ghosh has faced three false felony charges by his own local governments, accusing Ghosh of domestic violence, disregarding Dr. Ghosh sharing zero affiliation with a local family, spouse, or anything with relation to a domestic relationship.
+Furthermore, Dr. Ghosh has faced three false felony charges by his own local governments, accusing Ghosh of domestic violence, despite Dr. Ghosh has no domestic relationship.

-Dr. R.B.
-Ghosh is still looking for assistance during this troubling time in his life.
-The battle against Injustice of humanity has been a life-long goal of Ghosh.
+Dr. Ghosh is still looking for assistance during this troubling time in his life.
+The battle against injustice has been a life-long goal of Ghosh.
 To provide assistance, click below to assist as a donor or email us regarding other means of assistance.

 Although Mr. Frank Roesch handled this matter for more than 10 years, he could not resolve the situation, but rather create more problems.
 He sold Dr. Ghosh's property without signature from Dr. Ghosh's.
 Not only this, but Mr. Roesch and the City of Berkeley collected said $177,000 cash from Dr. Ghosh under judicial threat.
 Afterwords, $40,000 in repairs were provided and $17,000 for proper permits.
 On top of that $200,000 in additional costs were collected by the city, including a lien against the property.
 All being said, the city receiver sold the property for $265,000, instead of using already provided funds meant for repairs, essentially rescinding all actions previously stated.